A History of Preston

 To continue the story of my family click link: Samuel and Elizabeth Fairey.

 Catherine married Thomas Fairey at St Marys, Hitchin.
-The family lived in Ley Green,
+The family lived in Ley Green, Kings Walden from

 Thomas married Charlotte Watson at Ippollitts.
 The family moved frequently ending at Luton in 1881.
 Thomas was a hawker and grocer.